Conference

 Draft conference programme

-Chairs: Professor Tim Darvill (Bournemouth University) and TBA
+Chairs: Professor Timothy Darvill (Bournemouth University)

 9:30 – 9:50 Registration